MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Stretch-Cluster-Replication-Using-Shared-Storage.md

 >[!NOTE]
 > Skip this section and go to the  [Configure a file server for general use cluster](#BKMK_FileServer) section,  if you want to create a file server cluster and not a Hyper-V cluster.

 You will now create a normal failover cluster.
 After configuration, validation, and testing, you will stretch it using Storage Replica.
-You can perform all of the steps below on the cluster nodes directly or from a remote management computer that contains the Windows Server 2016 RSAT management tools.
+You can perform all of the steps below on the cluster nodes directly or from a remote management computer that contains the Windows Server Remote Server Administration Tools.

 #### Graphical method